-A. Goals and Objectives.
+- A. Goals and Objectives.
 The City of Carson while taking advantage of its location and economic opportunities, as described in Section 206 of this Charter, prides itself in providing exceptional services to the residents and business community it serves.
 It is the goal of the City to be a balanced community, providing employment opportunities, retail services, recreational activities, and quality neighborhoods, and to serve the needs of those who reside, work and recreate in the City.
 All industrial, commercial, and residential development shall be undertaken with a high degree of social and environmental quality and justice.
-In promoting balance and livability, it is the goal of the City that residents be able to reside, work, purchase goods and services, attend school, recreate, and otherwise enjoy the civil society, natural environment and other amenities of Carson.

-B. Land Use Powers.
-Except as otherwise provided by ordinance of the city council, the City shall have the full power to enact regulatory land use measures, including but not limited to the following:

-- Creation of a general plan for the long-term growth and orderly development of the City consistent with the foregoing policies. - (2) Creation of zoning ordinances with specific land use regulations which will carry out the City's land use policies. - (3) Enact specific plans, overlay control districts or other similar matters for the regulation and development of land. - (4) Provide adequate enforcement mechanisms to abate public nuisances which depreciate nearby property values.
+In promoting balance and livability, it is the goal of the City that residents be able to reside, work, purchase goods and services, attend school, recreate, and otherwise enjoy the civil society, natural environment and other amenities of Carson. - B. Land Use Powers.
+Except as otherwise provided by ordinance of the city council, the City shall have the full power to enact regulatory land use measures, including but not limited to the following: - (1) Creation of a general plan for the long-term growth and orderly development of the City consistent with the foregoing policies. - (2) Creation of zoning ordinances with specific land use regulations which will carry out the City's land use policies. - (3) Enact specific plans, overlay control districts or other similar matters for the regulation and development of land. - (4) Provide adequate enforcement mechanisms to abate public nuisances which depreciate nearby property values. - (5) Make determinations pursuant to the California Environmental Quality Act to protect the quality of the environment. - (6) Approve the subdivision or re-subdivision of property.

-- (5) Make determinations pursuant to the California Environmental Quality Act to protect the quality of the environment. - (6) Approve the subdivision or re-subdivision of property. - (7) Establish a site design and review process for development applications to assure high development quality and compatibility with adjacent uses. - (8) Establish procedures to approve conditional uses, variances and other land use entitlements. - (9) Establish regulations which are sensitive to the industrial history of the City and allow the City to remediate, redevelop, and address such uses for the benefit of public health and general welfare, and to increase property values throughout the City.
-The City may adopt and amend from time to time its comprehensive oil and gas code, that provides for the reasonable regulation of oil and gas facilities, operations, removal of oil field facilities and redevelopment of oil and gas sites. - (10) Establish procedures for preserving and protecting mobilehome parks through specific plans, special zoning or overlay districts, or other regulations, as an essential component of the City's affordable housing stock.
+- (7) Establish a site design and review process for development applications to assure high development quality and compatibility with adjacent uses. - (8) Establish procedures to approve conditional uses, variances and other land use entitlements. - (9) Establish regulations which are sensitive to the industrial history of the City and allow the City to remediate, redevelop, and address such uses for the benefit of public health and general welfare, and to increase property values throughout the City. - (10) Establish procedures for preserving and protecting mobilehome parks through specific plans, special zoning or overlay districts, or other regulations, as an essential component of the City's affordable housing stock.
 In determining reasonable measures to mitigate the adverse impacts of mobilehome park closures or conversion to other uses, the City shall consider the results of a survey of the park residents' support for the closure or conversion.
-With respect to closure or conversion to subdivided resident ownership, the City shall also consider the results of a survey of the park residents' support and may disapprove the closure or conversion if the results of the survey do not demonstrate the support of at least a majority of the park's homeowners. - (11) Establish procedures that encourage the development of affordable housing sufficient to meet community needs and improve housing quality standards through zoning regulations, and authorize the Housing Authority to develop varied housing assistance programs to address housing affordability issues including preserving mobilehome parks.
+With respect to conversion to subdivided resident ownership, the City shall also consider the results of a survey of the park residents' support and may disapprove the conversion if the results of the survey do not demonstrate the support of at least a majority of the park's homeowners. - (11) Establish procedures that encourage the development of affordable housing sufficient to meet community needs and improve housing quality standards through zoning regulations, and authorize the Housing Authority to develop varied housing assistance programs to address housing affordability issues including preserving mobilehome parks. - (12) Establish appropriate procedures for regulating land owned by public colleges and universities, the County of Los Angeles, or other state agencies, which is proposed to be used for purposes other than for the essential functions of such entities, or open space, and if developed for such other purposes, will be consistent with City's general plan and zoning.